butopea/odoo-ventor-tech/outgoing_routing/doc/index.rst

 * 1.0.4 (2024-xx-xx)
     - Fixed an issue printing picking operations failed when the transfer included entire packages
+    - Optimizing data sterilization

 * 1.0.3 (2022-04-27)
     - Fixed reservation and removal strategy on ventor base module ignore force removal strategy on Product Category or/and Location

 * 1.0.2 (2021-11-30)
     - Fixing issue with compute method for strategy_sequence field on stock.location.
 That was causing issues in POS module